June in Warsaw: ideas and tips for making the most of your summer in Warsaw

 Explore Warsaw with our list of museums and galleries in Warsaw by district – there’s one to suit every interest, and many of them are free to visit.

-Until October 5.
+Until October 4.
 Location: the park of Wilanów Palace, Stanisława Kostki Potockiego 10/16 Street (first, you need to buy an entrance ticket to the park).
 The rental is located next to the Pompownia building in the park, a pumping station at the Jezioro Wilanowskie Lake (location on Google Maps).
-Opening hours: April 28 – August 31: 10 am – 8.30 pm, September 1–28: 10 am – 6.30 pm, September 29 – October 5: 10 am – 5.30 pm (last rental one hour before closing).
+Opening hours: 29 April – 6 September: 10:00–20:00; 7–27 September: 10:00–18:30; 28 September – 4 October: 10:00–17:30.
+The rental is located next to the Pompownia building in the park, a pumping station at the Jezioro Wilanowskie Lake.
 There are available life vests, wooden boats (for four adults or two adults and three children), and kayaks (for two adults with an additional child seat).
-30-minute gondola rides on Thursdays, Saturdays, and Sundays from 12 pm, and on Fridays from 4 pm.
-You can also rent a gondola exclusively for a group of up to 10 people (perfect for birthdays, social gatherings, or photo sessions).
-Prices: kayak: half an hour – PLN 40; one hour – PLN 50; two hours – PLN 60; additional, third seat – PLN 5; rowing boat: half an hour – PLN 80; one hour – PLN 100; two hours – PLN 120; gondola cruise: adult – PLN 40; child up to 12 – PLN 20; gondola rental: one hour – PLN 250.
+30-minute gondola rides every hour (up to 12 people).
 You can pay with a card.
+The rental operates daily and offers kayaks and rowing boats.
+It also organizes gondola cruises, which take place on Thursdays, Saturdays, and Sundays, as well as public holidays from 12:00, and on Fridays from 16:00 until the end of the day.
+You can also rent the gondola exclusively for a group of 10 people (birthday, social gathering, photo session) — dates to be arranged.
 It is worth booking a boat, especially on Thursdays and weekends.
 Contact/booking: +48 570 143 943.
 Facebook.
 Instagram.
 More in Polish.

 Fruits and vegetables picking in the Warsaw area